nwashin59/engr3/README.md

 ![vice](https://github.com/nwashin59/engr3/assets/143545685/e54412c0-71fc-4ec6-b873-7eaae6f5ca3b)
 This was complicated af for no reason just to make a pair of pliers...
 Of course, I had help from classmates!!
 ## MICROPHONE
-For this Onshape assignment, I Was just starting it and never got to finish so that's why it looks the way it does does. but it consisted of Figuring out the right mass.
+For this Onshape assignment, I Was just starting it and never got to finish so that's why it looks the way it does does. but it consisted of Figuring out the right mass. and was going to help with the Onshape certification.
 ![Microphone](https://github.com/nwashin59/engr3/assets/143545685/41bd7ff9-3356-437f-b0e6-2e1bf52d8f88)